MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-template-kubernetes-adfs.md

 ## Create a service principal

-Wrk with your Azure Stack admin to set up your service principal when using AD FS as your identity solution.
+Work with your Azure Stack admin to set up your service principal when using AD FS as your identity solution.
 The service principal gives your app access to Azure Stack resources.

 1. Your Azure Stack admin provides you with a certificate and the information for the service principal.